Topological quantum field theories from Hecke algebras: Perspectives

-Hecke algebras are famously categorified into Soergel bimodules \cite{soergel2007kazhdan}.
+\paragraph{Categorification.} Hecke algebras are categorified by Soergel bimodules \cite{soergel2007kazhdan}.
 Can our construction also be expressed in term of these bimodules?
-Whereas it was tempting to look for such a categorified version of our TQFTs to explain the positivity properties of the invariants we observed at the very beginning of our study, we have seen that the positivity does not hold in general and hence it cannot be directly related to Soergel bimodules.
-The latter indeed exist for all the Hecke algebras corresponding to finite Coxeter systems.
-Thus we can wonder whether there exists another categorification - maybe only for type $A$, which would explain the positivity properties of the Schur elements of the Hecke algebras as described in \Cref{Appendix:Schur-positive}, or the positivity properties of the invariants corresponsing to punctured surfaces.
+Whereas it was tempting to look for such a categorified version of our TQFTs to explain the positivity properties of the invariants we observed at the very beginning of our study, we have seen that the positivity does not hold in all cases.
+We still expect a possible categorification - maybe only for type $A$ - which would explain the positivity properties of the Schur elements of the Hecke algebras as described in \Cref{Appendix:Schur-positive}, or the positivity properties of the invariants corresponsing to punctured surfaces.